equinix/equinix-cloudevents/CONTRIBUTING.md

 The self service contribution model is setup to ensure the repo is always in a stable state that can be released to either UAT or production.
 Each time a Pull Request is merged into main a new version tag will be created based on SemVar for the commit names present in the change.
 This tag will always be available to the Equinix Event Manager for releases.
 This setup is possible because of our CODEOWNERSHIP model.

-## CODEOWNERS

-CODEOWNERS file will be in place to establish a Github team (Synced with Equinix IAM) responsible for the files along the domain path they are contributing to.
-This ensures that 1 member from each domain team and 1 architect will always be necessary to approve a Pull Request before it can be merged.

-This is critical because the responsibility of maintaining the `released` and `preview` lists outlined in the [Gating](#data-schema-gating-through-equinix-event-manager) section lies with the Domain owners and not the architects.
-Should any production defect be found the Domain owner is responsible for resolution